 Certain sectors can also have a corporate culture that 100% embraces or 100% refuses cloud computing as a top level decision.
 In these cases, the matter is clear and no further aspects need to be considered.

 Some companies, in particular SMEs, may simply lack the infrastructure or the expertise in terms of IT departments or contracted specialists.
-Again this makes the decision simple; some kind of off-premise solution is required.
+Again this makes your intranet hosting decision simple; some kind of off-premise solution is required.

 Certainly in the case of Claromentis, we fully support both hosting options and charge differently for the two deployment models.
 In the case of on-premise systems, the customer purchases a perpetual license and has the option of taking out an annual support and maintenance contract.
 For cloud-based systems we charge through the standard Software as a Service model, where a single monthly fee covers the software, support, and the servers, and the customer can cancel at any time.